Epictetus/constructable/README.markdown

 the 'included' macro.
 I thought about getting rid of some of the magic, but this would infer with my initial intention, to provide an easy way to make constructable classes.
-If someone has a nice idea, how to solve this problem elgantely, please contact me!
+If someone has a nice idea, how to solve this problem elgantly, please contact me!

 ## Copyright
 Copyright (c) 2011 Manuel Korfmann.
 See LICENSE.txt for